 The festival takes place every year on August 31st.
 According to historians, the celebration has two origins, one historical and one religious.

-The traditional version explains that in 1658, El Playon volcano erupted; it forced the villagers of the old Nejapa village, known as Nixapa, to leave and settle at its current location.
-The festival is a way of remembering that event.
+The regular version explains that in 1658, the El Playon volcano erupted; it forced the villagers of the old Nejapa village, known as Nixapa, to leave and settle at its current location.
+The festival is a way of remembering that catastrophic event.

-In any case, the balls of fire festival in Nejapa is a unique event that it’s worth attending and observing.
+In any case, the Balls of Fire Festival in Nejapa is a unique event that it’s worth attending, observing, and experiencing.

-The pre-Columbian inhabitants of Nejapa were Pipil Indians.
-It is theorized that the original town was located near the town of Opico.
-Then, due to the eruption of the El Playon Volcano in 1658, the inhabitants moved to Quezaltepeque; subsequently, they moved to the site, it currently occupies.
+Then, due to the eruption of the El Playon Volcano in 1658, the inhabitants moved to Quezaltepeque; subsequently, they moved to the site it currently occupies.

-In 1878, by legislative decree, Nejapa received the title of Villa; eventually, in 1959, again by legislative decree, Nejapa’s title changed from Villa to City.
+In 1878, by legislative decree, Nejapa received the title of Villa; eventually, in 1959, again by legislative declaration, Nejapa’s title changed from Villa to City.

 The economy of the municipality is based on agriculture, farming, manufacturing, and general commerce activities.

 The agricultural activity of the municipality is based on the cultivation of coffee, basic grains, vegetables, and fruits.